If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 The two suit different situations, so the choice usually follows the goal.

 A clinician might choose buspirone for ongoing generalized anxiety, especially when avoiding dependence and sedation matters, and when the person can wait a few weeks for it to take effect.
-Buspirone is sometimes chosen as a longer-term alternative to a benzodiazepine for that reason.
+It can be a good fit for someone who needs to stay sharp during the day, someone with a history of substance use where a benzodiazepine is best avoided, or someone who wants a longer-term option that is not a controlled substance.
+Buspirone is sometimes chosen as a longer-term alternative to a benzodiazepine for those reasons.
+It is also used off-label alongside an antidepressant when the antidepressant alone is not quite enough.
+The trade-off is patience, since it does not relieve anxiety in the moment and takes weeks to build.

 The bottom line

 Buspirone is a slow, steady, low-risk option for ongoing generalized anxiety.
-Alprazolam is fast, but it carries dependence risk and is meant for short-term use.
+It does not sedate, does not cause dependence, and is not a controlled substance, but it asks for a few weeks of patience.
+Alprazolam is fast and can be very helpful for panic and acute anxiety, but it carries dependence risk and is meant for short-term use.
 They are built for different jobs.
 The right choice depends on the situation and is made with a prescriber.

 Sources